rdlugosz/gdicincy-intro-ruby/README.md

 The slides for this course can be viewed [here](http://kcjonesevans.github.io/gdidayton-intro-ruby)

 This is an Intro to Ruby course, Original material by Cheri Allen and Heather Moore.
 Adapted by K.C.
-Jones-Evans of the Dayton chapter.
+Jones-Evans of the Dayton chapter. ...Then further adapted by Ryan Dlugosz for the Cincinnati Chapter.

 The course is meant to be taught in 5 two-hour sections, but KC decided to do 4 three-hour sessions plus ruby installfest.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

 ## Classes

 ### Setup (Class 0) aka Ruby Installfest

 Installfest & Intro to Command Line

 Get your developement environment set up on your machine.
 Install Ruby, Rails, and Git, with the assistance of some helpful volunteers.

 ### Class 1